chrisbpawsey/hpc-intro/_episodes/00-why-hpc.md

 > Talk to your neighbor about your research.
 How does computing
 > help you do your research?
 How could more computing help you
 > do more or better research?
+>
+> Summarise your discussion in 2-3 sentances in the Etherpad.
+>
+> This discussion should take about 5 minutes
 {: .challenge}

 Frequently, research problems that use computing can outgrow the desktop